DeanHazineh/DFlat/readme.md

 [![Pytest Workflow](https://github.com/DeanHazineh/DFlat-pytorch/actions/workflows/pytest.yml/badge.svg?branch=dflat_v2.0.0)](https://github.com/DeanHazineh/DFlat-pytorch/actions/workflows/pytest.yml)

 - This repository is the home for the new and maintained version of DFlat.
 It replaces DFlat-Tensorflow.
-- Note that this package is no longer a direct port of pytorch-tensorflow but is a complete rewrite.
+- Note that this package is no longer a direct port of pytorch-tensorflow but is a complete rewrite released in early 2024.
 The structure of the framework is completely revamped in most places and the algorithms used--in particular for field propagation--is not the same as before.
 The old pytorch version is now archived as a seperate branch (kept only for historical reasons).